 War tourism has been around for centuries.
-Human psyche seems to always push us to get a closer look at carnage and chaos.
 Call it a mix of schadenfreude and morbid curiosity.
 Humankind struggles to look away from a good trainwreck, but this is nothing new.

 In early warfront record, artists and reporters were seen as tourists to those involved in battle.
 Some of the earliest war tourists include Wilem van de Velde, who in 1653 went to sea in a small boat so that he could sketch the final naval battle between the Dutch and English in the Battle of Scheveningen.
 His artistic talent (and large huevos) would aid him in becoming the official artist of the Dutch fleet.
 He continued sketching war conflicts like the Four Days Battle and the St. James Day Battle of 1666.
 Willem and other documentarians were seeking out war time travel personally, it wasn’t until 1854 that war tourism took a commercial turn.

 Acting as one of the earliest travel agents, Henry Gaze took his travel party to Brussels to visit the battlefield of Waterloo.
 Similarly, Workmen’s Travel and the Polytechnic Touring Association scheduled their inaugural tours to the Waterloo battlefield.
 Although travels were originally based on educational grounds, tours to Waterloo quickly grew as a tourist attraction.
 Charlatans and swindlers with hazy morals moved in to capitalize on the growing location’s popularity.
 With fabricated personal tales of battle they sold souvenirs and relics, with stories that tied them to the war engagement.
 These pieces were purchased in troves, although they were rarely authentic.